 As remote productions evolved, the Remote Integrated Model (REMI) was introduced with the goal of being able to scale-up existing production workflows while also eliminating the costs associated with dispatching crews to multiple locations.
 Through the REMI model, a production control room within a centralized studio can power multiple events.

-With the onset of the global pandemic earlier this year and the implementation of physical distancing protocols, many production professionals were forced to adopt decentralized remote production models.
-As a result, the Ross team quickly responded to this accelerated change in remote production and supported many of its customers with the Ross Production Cloud.
-The Ross Production Cloud empowers the quick deployment of a distributed production solution and allows users to work anywhere while maintaining a consistent workflow.
-The distributed Ross Production Cloud model not only addresses a production scenario where operators and engineers need to access equipment remotely, but it also enables on-air talent to be brought into the production from home.
+When the pandemic required changes to keep staff safe, the Ross team responded to support it with a new take on remote production that was powered by the Ross Production Cloud.
+The Ross Production Cloud enables the quick deployment of a distributed production solution and allows users to work anywhere while maintaining their familiar production workflows.
+The distributed Ross Production Cloud model addresses a production scenario where operators and engineers need to access equipment remotely and enables on-air talent to join the production from home.

 Ross Production Services Inside the WNBA Bubble